mosn/layotto/docs/en/development/developing-api.md

 ### 2.1.
 Code specification
 TODO

 ### 2.2.
-Test Specification
+Requirements for Test Specification
-- have unit test
+- Unit test
-- have client demo, which can be used for demonstration and integration testing
+- Client demo, which can be used for demonstration and integration testing

 ### 2.3.
 Document specification
-Principle: Documents that need to be written for users; as for design documents for developers, they may expire after a long time and are inconsistent with the code.
-You don’t need to write them.
-Explain the design by posting a link to the proposal issue and writing comments in the code.
+Principle: A user guide is required.
+However, a design guide for developers is optional, since it may be expired or inconsistent after a period of time.
+Posting links to the proposal and having comments in the code will be sufficient.

 #### 2.3.1.
 Quick start
 need to have:

 - What can this API do
 - What does this quickstart do?
-What effect you want to achieve, it’s best to have a picture to explain
+What effect you want to achieve?
+It’s better to provide a picture for illustration
 - Steps of operation

 Correct example：[Dapr pub-sub quickstart](https://github.com/dapr/quickstarts/tree/v1.0.0/pub-sub) Before the operation, stickers to explain what to do